JossyMall/Dr.Marcus_ETN/README.md

 out collectively by the network.
 EinsteinCoin

 core is the name of open source software which enables the use of this currency.
+This cryptocurrency is based on litecoin Core

 For more information, as well as an immediately useable, binary version of the Litecoin Core software, see [https://litecoin.org](https://litecoin.org).